stewa165/AR_Accounts_Prediction_xgboost/README.md

 - Predict on test data

 plotResiduals():
-- Function to plot residuals
+- Function to plot residuals and ecdf

 plotImportance():
 - Function to plot variable importance